AlexisMayet/ThesisCode/README.md

 # ThesisCode
-This repository contains the code accompanying my bachelor thesis titled : "Automating Feature Extraction of Food Health relationships"
+This repository contains the code and the data accompanying my bachelor thesis titled : "Automating Feature Extraction of Food Health relationships"